 Transferring to Rollins is as seamless as it is rewarding, and there’s no time like now to make the move.

-For the second consecutive year, Phi Theta Kappa has named Rollins to its Transfer Honor Roll, which identifies the nation’s top four-year institutions creating dynamic pathways to support transfer students.
+For the third consecutive year, Phi Theta Kappa has named Rollins to its Transfer Honor Roll, which identifies the nation’s top four-year institutions creating dynamic pathways to support transfer students.
 What did we do to earn such an honor?
-We could go on and on about why Rollins is a top college for transfer students, but we know you’re busy so we narrowed it down to nine of our favorites.
+We could go on and on about why Rollins is a top college for transfer students, but we know you’re busy so we narrowed it down to 11 of our favorites.

 At Rollins, your education is built on a human scale.
 It’s powered by relationships, particularly the partnerships between our inventive, inspiring faculty and motivated, industrious students.
 Thanks to small classes that average just 17 students and a student-faculty ratio of 10:1, you receive the kind of personalized attention and support that you’ll find only at one of the nation’s top liberal arts colleges.